 Architects are no longer restricted to designing buildings and structures; they also handle the processes of bringing buildings into place, while factoring in the consequences for communities and their environment.
 Architects use their creative skills to advise property owners, individuals, developers, community groups, local authorities and commercial organizations on the design and construction of new buildings, the reuse of existing buildings and the spaces that surround them, in our towns and cities.

 According to the U.S. Bureau of Labor Statistics, the work of architects influences all parts of our built environment, from integrating new buildings into sensitive contexts to the design of energy efficient facilities (www.bls.gov).
-In May 2015, most architects reported earnings between $46,080 and $125,520 annually, according to the BLS.
-Between 2014 and 2024, the number of employment opportunities for architects was expected to increase 7%, about the same rate as other job sectors.
+In May 2018, most architects reported earnings between $48,020 and $138,120 annually, according to the BLS.
+Between 2018 and 2028, the number of employment opportunities for architects was expected to increase 8%, faster than the rate for other job sectors.

 A professional degree in architecture, practical training or internship, and passing all divisions of the Architect Registration Exam, administered by the National Council of Architecture Registration Boards (NCARB) are licensing requirements for individuals who want to use the professional title of 'architect.' (www.ncarb.com).
 The NCARB notes that each state may have their own licensure requirements.